F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

   Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 ## Supported instance types and hypervisors
-  - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-13-0-0/1.html
+  - For a list of supported AWS instance types for this solutions, see http://clouddocs.f5.com/cloud/public/v1/aws/AWS_singleNIC.html#amazon-ec2-instances-for-big-ip-ve.

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

-### Help
+### Getting Help
+**F5 Support**
 Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
 This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).

+**Community Support**
 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support.
+See the [Slack Channel Statement](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/slack-channel-statement.md) for guidelines on using this channel.

 ## Deploying the F5 single NIC solution